 In 2009 FRAPA published a comprehensive report on the global format industry.
 “FRAPA Report; TV Formats to the World” was compiled in association with the global TV research agency The WIT and TV Sisters, a journalistic office that provides international programme research to German producers and broadcasters.

-Ute Biernat, Chairman of FRAPA and CEO of GRUNDY Light Entertainment points out the importance of the 2009 report: “In view of all the changes that have taken place over the past years – changes in technology, genre and geography – it became clear to us that the format industry needed a new roadmap.
+Ute Biernat, Chairman at that time of FRAPA and CEO of GRUNDY Light Entertainment points out the importance of the 2009 report: “In view of all the changes that have taken place over the past years – changes in technology, genre and geography – it became clear to us that the format industry needed a new roadmap.
 We felt we needed to take a fresh look at what’s happening out there in the wider world and how these trends are shaping and driving our business.”

 - The number of traded formats has substantially increased.
 During our research period, a total of 445 original formats found their way to foreign screens.
 In the first FRAPA study on the format trade covering the years 2002 – 2004, there were 259.